Sizzling wings, crispy fries, juicy burgers, MmmHmm!

 Your kitchen exhaust hood system should be your top priority when cleaning because these are the systems that remove the heat, smoke, and grease vapors that accumulate during cooking.
 By properly degreasing your exhaust hood and ducts, you minimize the highly flammable grease that builds up in these systems.

 Quick Fact: Did you know that restaurant fires are the most prevalent during the weekend on Saturday and Sunday?

 Is your restaurant up to date with the current fire code?
 Your restaurant should meet NFPA 96 Standards, which includes the maintenance and cleaning of commercial cooking equipment and exhaust hood systems.

 The NFPA calls for different cleaning frequencies depending upon the type of facility and type of cooking taking place in the establishment.
 NFPA-standard frequencies include:

 As a restaurant owner, it is imperative to comply with these standards to pass fire marshal inspections, and, ultimately, to prevent fires.

 How HOODZ Can Help!

 A shiny hood in the kitchen after cleaning does not mean those hard to reach and even harder to see areas have been properly cleaned.
 At HOODZ, we provide comprehensive cleaning and maintenance solutions to ensure that your kitchen exhaust system is compliant with the National Fire Protection Association Standard 96, IKECA ANSI C-10 Standard, and Local Jurisdiction Requirements.
 We provide documentation to show that your exhaust system is properly maintained.
-Take a look at our website to find our nearest location – we look forward to servicing your facility!
+Find our nearest location here – we look forward to servicing your facility!